 Sign the NJ Safe & Sound Petition to demand that families be given the right to stand up to those who maliciously turn loved ones against them.
 If you live outside New Jersey or outside the United States, you can still support this initiative by signing the petition and indicating your place of residence.
-Ideally, other states and nations will follow New Jersey’s lead in creating laws to protect families from extreme undue influence.
+Ideally, other states and nations will follow New Jersey’s lead in creating laws to protect families from extreme undue influence and predatory alienation.

-Foster statewide support for legislation against extreme undue influence and the malicious disruption of the parent-child relationship by urging your legislators and the governor to address these issues.
+Foster statewide support for legislation against extreme undue influence and predatory alienation by urging your legislators and the governor to address these issues.
 You can use these sample letters/emails, which can be tailored to your own situation.
 If you live in New Jersey, you can find contact information for the legislators who represent your municipality by clicking on the name of your city at www.njleg.state.nj.us/districts/municipalities.asp.
 Residents of other states can go to thomas.loc.gov/home/state-legislatures.html.